Jianningli/skullVAE/README.md

 ## Main Take Away Message

-* The reconstruction (Dice) loss does not decrease given a large beta in a regular beta-VAE(e.g., beta=100)
+* The reconstruction (Dice) loss does not decrease given a large beta in a regular beta-VAE(e.g., beta=100).
+Note: the initial decrease is due to random initialization of the network before training.
+The loss does not decrease to a desired small value, as in the following curve.

 ![alt text](https://github.com/Jianningli/skullVAE/blob/main/figs/vae_loss_1200_epoch.png)

 * The latent variables from beta=100 can be used for reconstruction by using an independent decoder, and the reconstruction (dice) loss can decrease to a desirable small value.